wojtekmaj/react-date-picker/README.md

 ## tl;dr
 * Install by executing `npm install react-date-picker` or `yarn add react-date-picker`.
 * Import by adding `import DatePicker from 'react-date-picker'`.
-* Import styles by adding `import 'react-date-picker/build/DatePicker.less'` or style the calendar on your own.
 * Use by adding `<DatePicker />`.
 Use `onChange` prop for getting new values.

 ## Demo